 It may feel overwhelming to choose which type of method is best for your company.
 After all, you may want an option that combines a series of these methods into one easy-to-use option.
 That's where DoorTally comes in.
-DoorTally is a comprehensive solution for occupancy tracking start a free trial today to simplify your people counting today!
+DoorTally is a comprehensive solution for occupancy tracking Start a 7-day Free Trial today to simplify your people counting today!

 Simplify Occupancy Tracking

 Why wait?
-Start counting now!Start a Free Trial
+Start counting now!Start a 7-day Free Trial